Frequently Asked Questions

 Q: What electronics should I bring or not bring on the tour?

-A: Georgia is wired for 200 volts, and uses European-style sockets (two round prongs).
+A: European countries including Georgia/Armenia/Turkey run their electric networks on 200 volts, and uses European-style sockets (two round prongs).
+Don't bring US appliances that run on 110 volts.
 Bring your own adapters.
 All hotels are equipped with electric sockets in every room, guests shouldn't have any problem recharging their electronic devices.
+Most hotels have hair dryers stocked in the rooms, or available upon request.

 Q: Can I purchase a SIM card?

 A: Yes.
-To use the local communications network, you will need a Georgian SIM card.
-These are easily obtainable for $3 from any of the tele-communications companies, who have offices throughout Tbilisi.
-Be sure to take your passport to obtain a Georgian SIM card, and expect the process to take 20-60 minutes depending on lines.
-Your phone must be "unlocked" to accept foreign SIM cards.
+To use the local communications network, you may purchase a local SIM card.
+However, your phone must be "unlocked" to accept foreign SIM cards.
 Once you have a SIM card, you can buy prepaid phone cards or buy a weekly or monthly plan.
 Staff in the telecommunications companies speak English.

 Q: Can we take photos inside churches and museums?

 A: This depends.
-It is a good habit to check with the person selling candles inside the churches whether or not taking photos is allowed.
+It is a good habit to check with the person selling candles inside the churches whether or not taking photos is appropriate.
 A typical answer is that it is allowed, but without flash.
-In museums, the answers vary widely depending on whether the museum has modernized with a post-Soviet staff or not.
-In the Georgian National Museum network, photos are allowed.
-But in the Christian Treasury Museum, all photos are "strictly forbidden!"
+In museums, the answers vary widely but generally are are allowed.
+But in the Treasury Museum in Tbilisi, all photos are "strictly forbidden!"
 In the Matenadaran Museum in Yerevan, one must purchase an additional ticket in order to take photographs.

 Q: Can we take portrait photography?

-A: Georgians and Armenians tend not to be shy about having their portraits taken, but they may want to come to admire the photo after you have taken it, especially the children!
+A: Yes.
+Local people in Georgia and Armenia tend not to be shy about having their portraits taken, but they may want to come to admire the photo after you have taken it, especially the children!
 Nuns, monks, priests, and other members of the clergy typically prefer not to be photographed.
-This is perhaps due to their vows of humility.
-However, when asked permission, they are often happy to join a group photograph.
+In Turkey, conservative people tend not to like to be photographed.
+In Sicily, they might stare you down.
+However, when asked permission, they are often happy to oblige.
+So trust your communication skills to make sure it is acceptable to take portrait photography.

 Luggage-Laundry: